edgehew/spectrogram-generator/README.md

 ```
 youtube-spectrogram
 ├── src
+│   ├── downloader.go    # Functions for downloading audio from YouTube
 │   ├── main.go          # Entry point of the application
-│   ├── downloader.go    # Functions for downloading audio from YouTube
 │   ├── spectrogram.go   # Functions for generating the audio spectrogram
-│   └── utils.go         # Utility functions for logging and error handling
+│   ├── utils.go         # Utility functions for checking if a file exists
-├── go.mod               # Module definition and dependencies
+│   └── wavConverter.go  # Uses ffmpeg to convert an audio file to wav format
 └── README.md            # Project documentation
 ```